Home Pets Categorizer

 Choose datasets and categories

-Now you can move on to the next configuration step.
-Here you need to give your model a name (a string of characters without spaces) and then choose the Framework you want to use.
-Next, click on the Pretrained model to select the model that has been predefined in this framework.
+The next step is to parameterize the model.
+Here you need to give your model a name (a string of characters without spaces) and then select the Framework you want to use.
+Then, click on the Pretrained model to select the model that has been predefined in this framework.

 Set model parameters